A comparison between systems for the classification of personality

 Posted on Quora

-The MBTI (Myers-Briggs Type Indicator) is a system of psychological types developed in 1917 by an American writer, Katharine Cook Briggs (in collaboration with her daughter), based on an extrapolation of the works of CG Jung present in his book Psychological Types.
+The MBTI (Myers-Briggs Type Indicator) is a psychological type system developed in 1917 by an American writer, Katharine Cook Briggs (in collaboration with her daughter), based on an extrapolation of the works of CG Jung in his book Psychological Types.

 This indicator and other characterisation methods rely on a broad generalisation of the psychological differences in human traits, using a methodology with the four Hippocratic temperaments as forerunners.
 And that’s precisely the way zodiacal astrology works: by processing human characteristics on a symbolic palette, this time representing the twelve months of the year or seasonal cycles, which in analogue language manifest the twelve primordial human energies or patterns.

-Although no description of reality is perfect (the map is not the territory), I can say that astrology is much more precise in elaborating the aspects forming the personality than the MBTI.
-Not to mention that astrology aims to synthesise the individual’s complex interiority to integrate them into the space of representation, in a relationship as suitable as possible between themselves and the world.
+Although no description of reality is perfect (the map is not the territory), I can say that astrology is much more precise in processing the aspects that form the personality than the MBTI.
+Also, astrology aims to synthesise the individual’s complex interiority to integrate them into the representation space in a relationship as suitable as possible between oneself and the world.